i-am-leslie/youtube-clone/README.md

 <<<<<<< HEAD
-This is a project to further my understanding on react router and it is based off ayoutube
+This is a project to further my understanding on react router and it is based off youtube
 =======